FoundatioFx/Foundatio/README.md

 - Long Running Jobs **(In Progress)**
 - vnext support
 - [Let us know what you'd like us to work on!](https://github.com/exceptionless/Foundatio/issues)

-##Thanks
-Thanks to the community for your support!

-Thanks to [JetBrains](http://jetbrains.com) for a community [WebStorm](https://www.jetbrains.com/webstorm/) and [ReSharper](https://www.jetbrains.com/resharper/) license to use on this project.
-It's the best JavaScript IDE/Visual Studio productivity enhancement hands down.

-Thanks to [Red Gate](http://www.red-gate.com) for providing an open source license for a [.NET Developer Bundle](http://www.red-gate.com/products/dotnet-development/).
-It's an indepensible tool when you need to track down a performance/memory issue.